 how to take part

 Career Day is open to students currently enrolled in broadcasting or broadcasting related programs at post secondary schools in Ontario.
 Registration is free, but on a first-come first-serve basis.
 Student registrations will only be accepted via email from Educators.
-To register students, sponsorship opportunities or to participate as a host at our next Career Day, contact Val Skivington at the OAB, 905.554.2730 or memberservices [at] oab [dot] ca. Students interested in attending Career Day should contact their professors.
+To register students, sponsorship opportunities or to participate as a host at our next Career Day, contact the OAB, 905.554.2730 or memberservices [at] oab [dot] ca. Students interested in attending Career Day should contact their professors.
 Professors and coordinators are asked to email a list of students who would like to attend to memberservices [at] oab [dot] ca. Space is limited and only confirmed names received via email will be allowed entry.

 about career day